 As a J1 Au Pair Visa holder, you can work for no more than 10 hours a day, for a total of 45 hours per week.
 You must also be enrolled in any course at a U.S. post-secondary educational institution.

-Your responsibilities include helping children with homework and cooking their meals.
-The host family is required to provide you a compensation of up to $500 for childcare work, a private room, and board.
+Your responsibilities may include helping children with their homework and cooking their meals.
+The host family is required to provide you a compensation of up to $500 for childcare work, a private room and board.

 To be eligible for a J1 visa au pair program, you must: